simhu/cubical/README.md

- * if the expression is well-typed it is translated to the cubical syntax and evaluated by a "cubical abstract machine", which computes its semantics in cubical sets; the result is shown after "EVAL:" (to disable the trace of the evaluation set the boolean "debug" to False in Eval.hs);
+ * if the expression is well-typed it is translated to the cubical syntax and evaluated by a "cubical abstract machine", which computes its semantics in cubical sets; the result is shown after "EVAL:" (to enable the trace of the evaluation run cubical with the -d flag);

 During type-checking, we consider the primitives listed in examples/primitive.cub as non interpreted constants.
-The type-checker is in the file MTT.hs and is rudimentary (300 lines), without good error messages.
+The type-checker is in the file TypeChecker.hs and is rudimentary (200 lines), without good error messages.

 These primitives however have a meaning in cubical sets, and the evaluation function computes this meaning.
 This semantics/evaluation is described in the file Eval.hs, which is the main file.
 The most complex part corresponds to the computations witnessing that the universe has Kan filling operations.